VulqyFR/data_structure/README.md

 ---

-## Compilation Instructions
+## 💽 Compilation Instructions

-1. Create a `compile.bat` script in the project root with the following content:
+1. Start the `compile.bat` script in the project root with the following content:
-    ```bat
-    @echo off
-    gcc -o tree_exploration binary_tree/src/*.c

     ```
-2. Modify `compile.bat` to include other trees as they are implemented.
-3. Run the `compile.bat` script to compile the program and generate the executable:
+    ./compilet.bat
     ```

-    compile.bat
-    ```
-4. The executable file `tree_exploration` will be created in the project root.
+2. The executable file `tree_exploration` will be created in the project root.

 ---

-## Usage Examples
+## 🚀 Usage Examples

 ### Run the Compiled Program